justin-sayah/611FinalProject/README.md

 Stock.java - a class represents a stock in the trading system.

+StockTradingSystem.java - launches the trading program by creating a login frame on the screen

 StockDao.java - DAO that provides methods for interacting with the database of Stock objects.

+SystemDriver.java - holds concise main to launch the program within StockTradingSystem

 Tradeable.java - an interface provides a contract for objects that can be traded.